DominicBurkart/turbolift/README.md

 the main application.

 Look in the [examples](https://github.com/DominicBurkart/turbolift/tree/main/examples) directory for full projects with working syntax examples.
+An [external example](https://github.com/DominicBurkart/turbolift_example) is maintained that can be used as a template repo.

 ## Distribution as an afterthought